Evgenij42/pdsnd_github/README.md

 Replace the Project Title

 ### Bikes rental analysis
-Describe what your project is about and what it does
+My project is about bike rental analysis

 ### Files used
 Include the files used